cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     }
   }
 ```
-A non-Shadow DOM component will add the component's markup to the component's `innerHTML`, so the last line in the `connectedCallback` method would be:
+A non-Shadow DOM component will add the component's markup to the component's `innerHTML`, so the last line in the `connectedCallback` method shown above would be:
 ```js
   this.innerHTML = html;
 ```